 Over the next 10-years there is adequate funding for renewal projects.
-This AMP is developed using infrastructure service life estimates to quantify asset condition and renewal timing.
-By using this approach, there is risk that this plan may have missed infrastructure that is in poor or failing condition.
-This may create risk consequences for the City which are unknown at this time.
+This AMP is developed without actual asset condition data, however, and there is risk that this "high level" plan may have missed infrastructure that is in poor or failing condition.
+This may create risk consequences for the City.
+These are unknown at this time but may include: